akka/akka-grpc/docs/src/main/paradox/client/configuration.md

 # Configuration

-A gRPC client is configured with a `GrpcClientSettings` instance.
+A gRPC client is configured with a @apidoc[GrpcClientSettings] instance.
 There are a number of ways of creating one and the API docs are the best reference.
 An `ActorSystem` is always required as it is used for default configuration and service discovery.

 ## By Code